 Travis CI is a continuous integration build service that integrates

 with GitHub and is free for open source projects.
 The

 that’s a good starting point if you use this service.
 Note how it uses install-run-rush.js

 to invoke the Rush tool:

-For a real world example, take a look at the Travis script for web-build-tools, the monorepo where Rush is developed.
+For an example of an equivalent setup using an Azuze DevOps build pipeline, take a look at the build.yaml file, in the monorepo where Rush is developed.